Menu

 Good to know

-• If you need to implement more complex benefits, you need to customize benefits in "Benefits JSON" and re-implement upgradeOneTimeCredits and upgradeSubscriptionCredits in lib/stripe/webhook-handlers.ts.
-Correspondingly, you also need to extend the usage table fields, with two extension methods:
+• If you need to implement more complex benefits, you need to customize benefits in Benefits JSON and re-implement upgradeOneTimeCredits and upgradeSubscriptionCredits in lib/stripe/webhook-handlers.ts.
+Correspondingly, you also need to extend the fields of the usage table, with two extension methods:

 • Modify the table structure, add benefit fields, and assign values to new fields in the re-implemented upgradeOneTimeCredits and upgradeSubscriptionCredits

-• In the re-implemented upgradeOneTimeCredits and upgradeSubscriptionCredits, write benefit information to the balance_jsonb field of the usage table
+• In the re-implemented upgradeOneTimeCredits and upgradeSubscriptionCredits, write benefit information to the balance_jsonb of the usage table

-Detailed usage and custom implementation of "Benefits JSON" will be covered in detail in Payment Flow.
+Detailed usage and custom implementation of Benefits JSON will be introduced in detail in Payment Flow.